Shasta language

-The Shasta language is an extinct Shastan language formerly spoken from northern California into southwestern Oregon.
+Shasta is an extinct Shastan language formerly spoken from northern California into southwestern Oregon.
 It was spoken in a number of dialects, possibly including Okwanuchu.
-By 1980, only two first language speakers, both elderly, were alive.
+The last fluent speaker, Clara Wicks, died in 1978, and by 1980, only two first language speakers, both elderly, were alive.
 Today, all ethnic Shasta people speak English as their first language.

+Dialects

 According to Golla, there were four distinct dialects of Shasta: